openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune用户指南.md

 # tlshttpcacertfile = /etc/atuned/http/cacert.pem

 #################################### log ###############################
-# Either "debug", "info", "warn", "error", "critical", default is "info"
+# either "debug", "info", "warn", "error", "critical", default is "info"
 level = info

 #################################### monitor ###############################
 [monitor]
-# With the module and format of the MPI, the format is {module}_{purpose}
+# with the module and format of the MPI, the format is {module}_{purpose}
-# The module is Either "mem", "net", "cpu", "storage"
+# the module is Either "mem", "net", "cpu", "storage"
-# The purpose is "topo"
+# the purpose is "topo"
 module = mem_topo, cpu_topo

 #################################### system ###############################